FWolfe/Zomboid-Modding-Guide/README.md

 ----------------------------------------
 ### The Vanilla Lua
-**_TODO: Brief outline of what aspects of the game are controlled by lua, and where these aspects can be found in the files._**

 The Lua controls many aspects of the game.
 A small sample of whats in the Lua, and thus directly moddable: